ghc/ghc/docs/users_guide/safe_haskell.rst

 if the second condition isn't violated, then the module author ``M`` must depend either on a type-class or type defined in ``N``.

-When an particular type-class method call is considered unsafe due to overlapping instances, and the module being compiled is using :ghc-flag:`-XSafe` or :ghc-flag:`-XTrustworthy`, then compilation will fail.
+When a particular type-class method call is considered unsafe due to overlapping instances, and the module being compiled is using :ghc-flag:`-XSafe` or :ghc-flag:`-XTrustworthy`, then compilation will fail.
 For :ghc-flag:`-XUnsafe`, no restriction is applied, and for modules using safe inference, they will